4GeeksAcademy/css-tutorial-exercises-course/exercises/01-Style-tag/README.md

 CSS is about styles.
 To apply styles you always have to follow these steps:

-1. Read the HTML and pick what element you want to decorate or apply styles to.
+1. Read the HTML and pick what element (tag) you want to decorate or apply styles to.

-2. Programmatically select the element you want to style using CSS Selectors.
+2. Programmatically select the element you want to style using [CSS Selectors](https://4geeks.com/lesson/what-is-css-learn-css#wait-what-is-a-selector).

-3. Write the styling that you want by using CSS rules.
+3. Write the styling that you want by using [CSS property rules](https://4geeks.com/lesson/what-is-css-learn-css#properties).

 That is it!
 The rest is just semantics! 😁